joyent/conch-api/docs/modules/Conch::Controller::WorkspaceRelay.md

 ## list

 List all relays located in the indicated workspace and sub-workspaces beneath it.
+Note that this information is only accurate if the device the relay(s) reported have not since been moved to another location.

 Use `?active_minutes=X` to constrains results to those updated in the last X minutes.